 What an engagement looks like

-A comprehensive review of your institution’s learning technology landscape — what tools you have, who uses them, how they’re governed, where the gaps and redundancies are.
+Platform ecosystem audit.
+A review of your institution’s learning technology landscape – what tools you have, who uses them, how they’re governed, where the gaps and redundancies are.
 Delivered as a strategic assessment with prioritized recommendations.

 This work requires understanding institutional politics as much as technology.
 I’ve been navigating both for over thirty years.